Windows Autopilot Reset

 - In the All devices view, select the targeted reset devices and then click More to view device actions.

-- Select Autopilot Reset to kick-off the reset task.
+- Select Autopilot Reset to start the reset task.

-The Autopilot Reset option will only be enabled in Microsoft Intune for devices running Windows 10 build 17672 or higher.
+The Autopilot Reset option will not be enabled in Microsoft Intune for devices not running Windows 10 build 17672 or higher.

 Once the reset is complete, the device is again ready for use.

 Windows Autopilot Reset requires that the Windows Recovery Environment (WinRE) is correctly configured and enabled on the device.
-If it is not configured and enabled, an error such as
+If it isn't configured and enabled, an error such as

 Error code: ERROR_NOT_SUPPORTED (0x80070032) will be reported.